forons/telegram-log/README.md

 ## Telegram-Log – Send message to a Telegram Bot or use it as a logger!

-*Telegram-Log* is a simple way to interact from Java to a Telegram Bot.
+*Telegram-Log* is a simple way to interact from multiple programming languages to a Telegram Bot.
-This projects allows the users to both send simple messages and to use the Telegram Bot as an appender for the well known Java logger log4j.

 It is released under a Apache License 2.0.

-## Step 0: Creation of the bot
+## Before everything: Create the bot

 Following what is written [here](https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/), the first step to create a bot is to start a new conversation with **BotFather**.